BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Solved:

-- Descriptions do not start with "The video...", "The scene..." phrases.
+- Descriptions do not start with *The video...*, *The scene...* phrases.
-- Multiple camera reference ("at the camera") partially solved - now it sounds more natural ("They are all looking in the same direction." from Scene 24).
+- Multiple camera reference (*at the camera*) partially solved - now it sounds more natural (*They are all looking in the same direction* from Scene 24).

 ### Working with AMD Radeon PRO W7900 (quick summary)